tmaquaponics/tmaquaponics.github.io/db/_posts/2025-10-26-Building a crash-proof daphnia culturing system.md

 ### Maintenance

 When the daphnia totes are full of water, empty the totes halfway.
-To empty a daphnia tote without sucking the daphnia, put a water pump into two pantyhose (so 4 layers of pantyhose legs).
+To empty a daphnia tote without sucking out the daphnia, put a water pump into two pantyhose (so 4 layers of pantyhose legs).
 Put the pump in the tote and empty the water halfway.

-By a frequency of 3 liters of green water a day, daphnia totes will be full of water again after two weeks.
+By adding 3 liters of green water a day to each daphnia tote, they will be full of water again after two weeks.

-Refill the guppy tote with tap water (they can normally tolerate the chlorine.
+Refill the guppy tote with tap water.
+(They can normally tolerate the chlorine.
 The aerator will degas the water and get rid of the chlorine.
 Not sure about chloramine.
 Use a safe dechlorinator if in doubt).

-Refill the waste water tote with the daphnia water you pumped out or your aquarium water.
+Refill the waste water tote with your aquarium water or the daphnia water you pumped out.

 Refill the fertilizer tote with tap water.
-Replenish with fertilizer once every two months (read the instructions on the fertilizer to be sure)
+Replenish with fertilizer once in a while (read the instructions on the fertilizer to be precise).

-Use your waste water from your daphnia totes to water your plants, trees, flush your toilet, wash your car or anywhere drinking water is not required.
+Reuse your waste water from your daphnia totes to water your plants, trees, flush your toilet, wash your car or anywhere drinking water is not required.
 (We don't like wasting water at Tank-Mates Aquaponics).

 ### Conclusion